Summary

 Contents

-Ernest Anthony Gonzales II[1] (born October 10, 1980)[2] is an American politician and United States Navy veteran who has served as the U.S. representative for Texas’s 23rd congressional district in the United States House of Representatives since 2021, representing over 800 miles of the U.S.-Mexico border.[3][4]
+Ernest Anthony Gonzales II[1] (born October 10, 1980)[2] is an American politician and United States Navy veteran who has served since 2021 as the U.S. representative for Texas’s 23rd congressional district.[3]
 He is a member of the Republican Party.

-Gonzales is considered a moderate Republican,[5][6][7] having voted for proposals such as the Bipartisan Safer Communities Act and the Respect for Marriage Act.
-In 2023 he was the sole Texas Republican in the House to oppose the Border Safety and Security Act of 2023.
-These positions resulted in a censure from the Texas Republican Party.[8]
-He is also one of 18 Republicans who voted against Jim Jordan’s nomination for Speaker of the House all three times, and only Republican to have voted against the House rules package afterwards.[9]
+A moderate Republican,[4][5][6] Gonzales was censured by the Texas Republican Party in 2023 for voting in favor of the Respect for Marriage Act and the Bipartisan Safer Communities Act.[7]
+He is also one of 18 Republicans who voted against Jim Jordan’s nomination for Speaker of the House all three times, and the only Republican to have voted against the House rules package afterwards.[8]

 Early life and education

-Gonzales was raised in San Antonio, Devine, and Camp Wood, Texas.[13][14]
-He earned an Associate of Arts from Chaminade University, a Bachelor of Science from Excelsior College, a graduate certificate in legislative studies from Georgetown University, and a Master of Arts from American Public University.[2]
-He is in a PhD program at the University of Southern Mississippi, where he has specialized in international development, security studies, and international politics.[15]
+Gonzales was raised in San Antonio, Texas.[14]
+He earned an Associate of Arts from Chaminade University of Honolulu, a Bachelor of Science from Excelsior University, a graduate certificate in legislative studies from Georgetown University, and a Master of Arts from American Public University.[2]
+He is a PhD candidate in international development at the University of Southern Mississippi.[15]

 Early career

-From 1999 to 2019, Gonzales served in the United States Navy,[16] retiring with the rank of Master Chief Petty Officer.[citation needed] A trained cryptologist, Gonzales was deployed to Iraq and Afghanistan.[16]
-He was also stationed in Tampa, Florida; Pensacola, Florida; Kāneʻohe Bay; and San Antonio, and assigned to the United States Navy Office of Legislative Affairs.[citation needed]
+From 1999 to 2019, Gonzales served in the United States Navy,[16] retiring with the rank of master chief petty officer.[17]
+A trained Cryptologist Interpretive (CTI), Gonzales was deployed as aircrew in VQ EP-3Es to support operations in Iraq and Afghanistan receiving an air medal for his service.[18]
+He was also stationed in Tampa, Florida; Pensacola, Florida; Kāneʻohe Bay; and San Antonio, and assigned to the United States Navy Office of Legislative Affairs.[19]

 Gonzales served as a Department of Defense fellow in the office of Senator Marco Rubio and also worked as an assistant professor of political science at the University of Maryland.[20][21]